OSGeo/gdal/doc/source/drivers/raster/gsbg.rst

 This is the binary (non-human-readable) version of one of the raster formats used by Golden Software products (such as the Surfer series).

-This format is supported for both reading and writing (including create, delete, and copy).
+Like the ASCII version, this format is supported for both reading and writing (including create, delete, and copy).
 Currently the associated formats for color, metadata, and shapes are not supported.